ringe/rest_in_place/README.markdown

     object always overrides dom_id recognition.**

 -   REST in Place supports multiple form types.
-The default type is a input field, a textarea is also supported.
-To select a form type use the `data-formtype` attribute in the element and set it to the name of your formtype ( `input`, or `textarea` ).
+The default type is a input field, a textarea is also supported, as well as Trumbowyg.
+To select a form type use the `data-formtype` attribute in the element and set it to the name of your formtype ( `input`, `textarea`, or `trumbowyg` ).

     To write your own form types, just extend the `RestInPlace.forms` object and select your new form type throught the `data-formtype` attribute.